Richard Murphy (tax campaigner): Scotland

 Murphy is a vocal critic of Government Expenditure and Revenue Scotland as a report on the state of the Scottish economy.
 Murphy stated, "Revenue Scotland is still struggling to work out which people are tax resident in Scotland and it has no clue at all on what corporation tax, VAT or other taxes are due, precisely because no-one has to declare those taxes separately for Scotland.
 It’s the same with imports and exports: no-one knows what these are because there are no border posts at Carlisle, Berwick-on-Tweed or Stranraer.
 On investment and savings, we’re equally clueless."
 He added, "25 of the 26 income figures in a set of accounts are estimates extrapolated from data for the UK as a whole and some consumer surveys."
 At a subsequent appearance before the Holyrood, Finance and Constitution Committee, Murphy was however criticised for being unable to justify some of these claims.

 Media commentary

 Murphy periodically wrote for The Guardian from 2001 to 2018.

-In 2001 Murphy wrote an article in The Observer recommending that parents set up a personal service company for their nanny, as an alternative to illegal cash-in-hand payments, to avoid income tax and national-insurance contributions.

-Murphy has been described by the Daily Mirror journalist Kevin Maguire as an "heroic figure" and the Guardian journalist Polly Toynbee has called him a "tireless campaigner".
+In 2001, Murphy wrote an article in The Observer recommending that parents set up a personal service company for their nanny, as an alternative to illegal cash-in-hand payments, to avoid income tax and national-insurance contributions.
+Murphy has been described by the Daily Mirror journalist Kevin Maguire as an "heroic figure", and The Guardian journalist Polly Toynbee has called him a "tireless campaigner".

 Personal life

 Murphy is a Quaker.
-He lives with his wife, a GP, and two children in Downham Market.
+He lives with his wife, who is a general practitioner, and their two children in Downham Market.